 |

-- Kenny Sargent, prior to working as an all
+- Kenny Sargent, long before working as an all

 night DJ on KXOL in 1962, was a featured singer with Glen Gray and